hungptit/python/README.md

 make
 ```

-Or we can lint or format separately
+We can lint or format separately using below commands

 ``` shell
 make fmt